ejmr/LNVL/docs/Howto.md

 displays.
 That means every LNVL script *must* define the `START` scene.

 Our example scene is empty though.
-We can add narration to the scene by adding strings.
+You can add narration to the scene by adding strings.
 LNVL will display each string one at a time, allowing the user to move back and forth through them.
 LNVL considers strings separated with commas as different lines of dialog.
 However,